fmalmeida/ngs-preprocess/docs/manual.rst

    * - ``--pacbio_h5Path``
      - N
      - NA
-     - Path to legacy .bas.h5 data.
+     - Path to directory containing legacy bas.h5 data file (1 per directory).
 It will be used to extract reads in FASTQ file.
-All related .bas.h5 and .bax.h5 files MUST be in the SAME dir.
+All its related files (e.g. bax.h5 files) must be in the same directory

+   * - ``--pacbio_is_barcoded``
+     - N
+     - False
+     - Inform the pipeline that the data is barcoded.
+It will split barcodes into single files.

 All this parameters are configurable through a configuration file.
 We encourage users to use the configuration